WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 the DID document to the identifier.
 The final identifier looks like this `did:web:example.com?versionId=2&hl=zQmWvQxTqbG2Z9HPJgG57jjwR154cKhbtJenbyYTWkjgF3e`.

-After checking the integrity of the DID document we need to make sure that the used public key was valid during the issuance process.
-Compared to other formats, like X509 certificates, DID documents do not have fields defining the lifespan of a DID document and the validity of the content.
+After checking the integrity of the DID document, we need to make sure that the used public key was valid during the issuance process.
+Compared to other formats, like X.509 certificates, DID documents do not have fields defining the lifespan of a DID document and the validity of the content.
 To solve this problem, we can use the
 [DID document metadata](https://www.w3.org/TR/did-core/#did-document-metadata).